StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/setup/ais-troubleshooting.md

 - Ensure your server is publicly accessible.

 - Check server logs for incoming requests.

-- Verify correct URL format in webhook configuration.
+- Verify the correct URL format in webhook configuration.

 - Implement proper response codes (200 OK) to acknowledge receipt.